-- 1. I am a consulting geologist at Pleson Geoscience of Nipigon, ON, CA POT 2J0 - 2.
+- 1. I am a consulting geologist at Pleson Geoscience of Nipigon, ON, CA POT 2JO - 2.
 I have B.Sc. degree in Geology from Lakehead University. - 3.
 I am registered as a Professional Geologist in Ontario (License #: 2867). - 4.
-I have been practicing as a professional since 2017, and have 10 years of experience in mineral exploration. - 5.
+I have been practicing as a professional since 2017 and have 13 years of experience in mineral exploration. - 5.
 The exploration work was carried out under my supervision and I was on site through the duration of the project. - 6.
-I retain 50% ownership in the project
+I retain 50% ownership in the project, and 100% ownership in the claim regarding this work report

-Dated: April 25th, 2019
+Dated: April 9th 2022